raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step04.md

 On the right-hand side of the image above you can see two components that look like LEDs.
 The blue one is the IR emitter and the black one is the receiver.
 These devices also have a component called a potentiometer, which adjusts the device's threshold.
 This is done by using a screwdriver to turn the white dial that you can also see in the image above.

-The device will emit IR light and the sensor will capture the light level that is reflected from the surface underneath.
+The device will emit IR light, and the sensor will capture the light level that is reflected from the surface underneath it.
 Some line sensors have two types of output: analogue and digital.
-The analogue output is not always present, but will return a constant reading of the light levels the sensor is detecting, but analogue input does not work on the Raspberry Pi.
-The digital output results from a comparison of the light levels against a threshold level (which is adjusted by turning the potentiometer).
-If the sensor is not receiving enough light to surpass the threshold value, the digital output will be high (1).
+The analogue output is not always present, but will return a constant reading of the light levels the sensor is detecting; analogue input does not work on the Raspberry Pi.
+The digital output results from a comparison of the light levels against a threshold level that is adjusted by turning the potentiometer.
+If the sensor does not receive enough light to surpass the threshold value, the digital output will be high (1).
 If enough light is received and the threshold value is surpassed, the pin will be set to low (0).

-The set-up of these devices may seem a bit topsy-turvy at first, but it makes a bit more sense when you consider that the sensor is designed to detect black lines.
+The set-up of these devices may seem a bit topsy-turvy at first, but it makes more sense when you consider that the sensor is designed to detect black lines.
 A black line will not reflect as much light, so the output will be on when a black surface is underneath.

 ### How to use a line sensor